smurex/dockerfile-maven-build-env/README.md

 # dockerfile-maven-build-env

-Dockerfile describing the build environment, based on the maven-Docker-Image
+An image, that's based on the maven repo and extends it with different build tools, like g++ for example.